CodeCome

 Resource exhaustion and side effects

-Adversarial code may try to burn CPU, fill disk, or hammer the network from the validation phase.
+Adversarial code may try to consume CPU, disk, or network from the validation phase.
 A prompt-injected runaway agent loop can burn tokens just as easily.

 Exfiltration via network